Take a Free Boat Ride on the Hudson at the North River Historic Ship Festival in Tribeca

 While these boats won't be heading into the harbor, you can enjoy a stationary tour of the historic Lehigh Valley Barge No.79, the 1904 tugboat Pegasus and the Coast Guard Lighthouse Tender Lilac.

-FREE; advance tickets are sold out but day-of tickets will be available on a first-come, first-served basis beginning at 11:30am
+FREE; reserve your tickets in advance online if possible; if you miss out, day-of tickets will be available on a first-come, first-served basis beginning at 11:30am

-Head out onto the Hudson on the historic John J. Harvey, a circa 1931 fireboat and the Pioneer, an 1885 Schooner owned by the South Street Seaport Museum.
+Head out onto the Hudson on the historic John J. Harvey, a circa 1931 fireboat, the historic schooner Pioneer and the Pegasus tug.
 The trips are about 45-minutes long, perfect for short attention spans.
-The fireboat is a great choice for families since it makes a big show out of shooting water that kids really enjoy.
-There may also be some trips on the tugboat Pegasus, too.
-If you want to do a boat ride, you must arrive early!
-We suspect people will start lining up long before 11:30am.
+The Fireboat is a great choice for families since it makes a big show out of shooting water that kids really enjoy.
+If you want to do a boat ride, try to reserve your tickets online in advance (there's a $5 refundable fee).
+If you miss out, arrive early to see if you can snag a spot from a no-show.

 Enjoy a floating variety show aboard the Lehigh Valley Barge No. 79 starring a cowboy rope artist, a juggler and a comedic songstress.
-Buying advance ticket recommended.
+Buying advance tickets is recommended.

 Educational Activities on the Lilac